jakobhuerner/jakobhuerner.github.io/_pages/work.md

 ## Professional blog

-I am writing about various aspects of my work in my [professional blog on LinkedIn](https://www.linkedin.com/pulse/welcome-jakobs-linkedin-blog-updated-lists-all-posts-jakob-h%C3%BCrner/") - check it out!
+I am writing about various aspects of my work, new work and carrer in my [professional blog on LinkedIn](https://www.linkedin.com/pulse/welcome-jakobs-linkedin-blog-updated-lists-all-posts-jakob-h%C3%BCrner/") - check it out!

 It not only helps me reflect on my challenges and my professional development.
 I also want to share my experiences so that others can benefit from it.